 Conditions for self-employed Dutch residence permit

 If you’re coming to work as a self-employed person or to set up your own business in the Netherlands, there are certain conditions that must be met to receive approval for your Dutch permit, most notably proving that your business activities serve an essential Dutch interest using a point-based system.

 If you are applying for a residence permit to work for your own company, your business will be assessed by the Netherlands Enterprise Agency (RVO), a division of the Dutch Ministry of Economic Affairs, which awards points in three different areas: your personal experience, your business plan and how the business will benefit the Dutch economy.

 The points-based review is rigorous; a well-prepared business plan with robust financial projections is a must and your application package should be very carefully put together.
 You must score at least 90 out of 300 points, of which you must score at least 30 points in each category.
 Only in very limited cases will an exceptional score in one category compensate for a unsatisfactory score in another category.

 You must also prove sufficient and long-term means of support, for at least 12 months from the start of the procedure.

-To be deemed as self-employed when acting as director or a major shareholder of a company, you must additionally prove you have at least 25 percent interest in the company, be liable for risks and be able to influence the level of your income.
-If this is not the case, your relationship with the company would be considered as an ’employee’ and you would be required to obtain a work permit for employees.
+To be deemed as self-employed when acting as director or a major shareholder of a company, you must additionally prove you have at least 25% interest in the company, be liable for risks and be able to influence the level of your income.
+If this is not the case, your relationship with the company would be considered as an employee and you would be required to obtain a Dutch work permit.